dtfiedler/permagate-alerts/README.md

 - `MAILGUN_DOMAIN` - the domain for Mailgun
 - `MAILGUN_FROM` - the email address to send from

+## Market Data

+If you would like notification emails to display the current USD value of `$ARIO`, provide a CoinMarketCap API key via the `MARKET_CAP_API_KEY` environment variable.
+When set, the service will fetch the latest exchange rate and include approximate conversions in relevant messages.

 ## Database

 The service uses a SQLite database store user data.
 The database is stored in the `data` directory.
 The database schema is defined in [src/db/schema.sql](./src/db/schema.ts).
 [Knex](https://knexjs.org/guide/#node-js) is used to perform database migrations and queries.